Somebody Special: Background and release

+An extended play of remixes was released on 8 March 2018 to further promote the song.
+It includes reworks by electronic artists such as Leon Lour, whose remix was issued as a promotional single on 9 March 2018, and Dutch-Moroccan record producer R3hab, whose remix was released as a promotional single on 30 March 2018.

+An acoustic version of "Somebody Special" was included on the deluxe edition, The Sun Will Come Up, the Seasons Will Change & The Flowers Will Fall, was released in November 2019.

+Live performances

+In 2018, Nesbitt gave two notable acoustic performances of the song: one live backstage at the Scottish music festival TRNSMT, and another at a secret pop-up event hosted by the same festival.

 Music video

+An official music video was released on 31 January 2018.
+The script for the "Somebody Special" music video was co-written by Nina Nesbitt.

 "I had the idea of putting a twist on the meaning of the song for the video.
 It’s the story of a girl who is in an emotionally abusive relationship, who doesn’t know her worth because the person she is with treats her like crap.
 Over time she meets a guy who she gets on the bus with every day who starts to remind her of what her potential is and she starts falling for him."

 — —Nesbitt explaining the meaning of the music video for "Somebody Special".

-The script for the "Somebody Special" music video was co-written by Nina Nesbitt.

 Commercial performance

-"Somebody Special" peaked at 89 on the UK Singles Chart.
-As of March 2021, it had amassed 47.7 millions of streams on Spotify.
+"Somebody Special" peaked at 89 on the UK Singles Chart, and 78 on the Irish Singles Charts.
+As of December 2025, the track has amassed 52.4 millions of streams on Spotify, alone.